South Korea to boost testing as coronavirus surge threatens 'medical collapse'

 In total, South Korea has reported 38,161 cases, with 549 deaths.

-Reporting by Josh Smith; Additional reporting by Jack Kim; Editing by Kim Coghill, Christopher Cushing and Raju Gopalakrishnan
+Reporting by Josh Smith and Hyonhee Shin; Additional reporting by Jack Kim; Editing by Kim Coghill, Christopher Cushing and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.